-\subsection{Complex-valued PCCA+ (cPCCA+)}
+\section{Complex-valued PCCA+ (cPCCA+)}

-Instead of using the Schur-decomposition to deal with complex eigenvectors, we suggest to simply separate the real and imaginary parts of the eigenvectors.
-To show that this complex-valued version of PCCA+ (cPCCA+) actually results in an appropriate clustering of the system states, we are left to proof that the invariant sub-space condition holds.
-The following theorem shows that the matrix containing the real and complex parts of the eigenvectors is in fact a linear transformation of the original eigenvector matrix $X$, making it again an invariant subspace of $P$.

-\begin{theorem}{(Invariant sub-space condition for complex eigenvectors)} Replacing a complex conjugate pair of eigenvectors in the eigenvector matrix by the real and imaginary parts of these eigenvectors leads to a matrix that spans the same invariant subspace as the original eigenvector matrix. \end{theorem}
+As theoretical basis for cPCCA+, we present Theorem~\ref{thm1}, which shows how to construct the real subspace from the complex eigendecomposition. \begin{theorem}{(Invariant sub-space condition for complex eigenvectors)} Replacing a complex conjugate pair of eigenvectors in the eigenvector matrix by the real and imaginary parts of these eigenvectors leads to a matrix that spans the same invariant subspace as the original eigenvector matrix. \end{theorem}

 \begin{pot1} Let $X\in\mathbb{C}^{N\times~n_{c}}$ be the matrix of eigenvectors, and assume that columns $k$ and $k+1$ contain a complex conjugate pair of eigenvectors $x_k=a_k+b_k\i$ and $\bar {x}_k=a_k-b_k\i$ with $a_k,b_k\in\mathbb{R}^N$ and imaginary unit $\i$.
 By replacing the columns $x_k$ and $\bar{x}_k$ by $a_k$ and $b_k$, we obtain a new matrix $\tilde{X}$.